 - Our program values the unique contributions of both quantitative and qualitative research methodologies.
 Thus, students are trained in both quantitative and qualitative methodologies, as all students are required to take SRM 680- Introduction to Qualitative Research and SRM 700- Advanced Research Methods.
 SRM 680 and 700 are intensive research methodology courses which require students to write and submit an application for IRB approval, to design and conduct a complete research project, and to report the results in a manuscript suitable for submission for publication

 - Depending on whether one chooses a quantitative or qualitative route for their dissertation, students must take additional specialized coursework in their respective research methodology.
 At minimum, students must complete advanced courses, such as SRM 686- Qualitative Case Study Research; SRM 606- Multiple Linear Regression Analysis; SRM 629- Structural Equations Modeling

 - Students choose their dissertation topics based on their research interests, which may or may not overlap with faculty research interests; however, all dissertations must be within the field of Counseling Psychology.
 Faculty supports student research growth based on student interests.
 The faculty’s role is to mentor students’ research learning process

-- In preparation for their dissertations, students enroll in SRM 797- Doctoral Proposal Research.
+- In preparation for their dissertations, students enroll in APCE 797- Doctoral Proposal Research.
 This class leads to the dissertation proposal and working closely with one’s Research Advisor and dissertation committee.
-Additionally, students must enroll in SRM 799- Doctoral Dissertation while working on their dissertation.
+Additionally, students must enroll in APCE 799- Doctoral Dissertation while working on their dissertation.
 The dissertation must be defended and approved before one’s dissertation committee in order to graduate

 - Students must also prepare an extra chapter in the dissertation, which is a manuscript that is ready for submission for publication or presentation to the APA National Convention or other regional conferences (e.g., Rocky Mountain Psychological Association)